Coronavirus Job Retention Scheme

 If the employee only started in February 2020, use a pro-rata for their earnings so far to claim.

-Once you’ve (or we) have worked out how much of an employee’s salary you can claim for, you then work out the amount of Employer National Insurance Contributions and minimum automatic enrolment employer pension contributions you are entitled to claim.
+Once you (or we) have worked out how much of an employee’s salary you can claim for, you then work out the amount of Employer National Insurance Contributions and minimum automatic enrollment employer pension contributions you are entitled to claim.

 Employer National Insurance and Pension Contributions

-All employers remain liable for associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on behalf of their furloughed employees.
+All employers remain liable for associated Employer National Insurance contributions and minimum automatic enrollment employer pension contributions on behalf of their furloughed employees.